fossasia/meilix/README.md

 ### Adding a Metapackage to meilix
 - Create a metapackage and place it in the root directory of the project
-- Add it to the build.sh file
+- Add it to the build.sh file like `sudo cp -v nameOfYourMeta-package.deb chroot` in the 'copy source.list' line and `dpkg -i nameOfYourMeta-package.deb` lastly `apt-get install -f`.
+- Follow the syntax (writing style) used in the build.sh
 - Install `reprepro` if you don't have it, run: `sudo apt-get install reprepro`
 - Make sure you are on the meilix repository.
 - Run the following command for each meta-package you create: `reprepro includedeb trusty ./nameOfYourMeta-package.deb`